Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Introduction

-With TKA patients being more active today than ever, performing TKA that mimic the natural knee is essential to the patients’ long-term satisfaction and survival \cite{Li2017}.
-To do so, kinematic alignment techniques can be used along with personalised implants.
-Implant customisation aims to correct the patient’s knee deformities while staying as close as possible to his anatomy \cite{Lee2020}.
+With TKA patients being more active today than ever, performing TKA that mimic the natural knee is therefore essential to the patients’ long-term satisfaction and survival \cite{Li2017}.
+To restore kinematic function, implant customisation aims to correct the patient’s knee deformities while staying as close as possible to his anatomy \cite{Lee2020,Bonnin2022}.
 Custom implants offer three features that are rarely attainable when using off-the-shelf (OTS) implants: (1) Optimisation of the implant-bone fit, to avoid overhang or under-coverage; (2) Decoupling of the patellofemoral and tibiofemoral compartment, to optimise patellofemoral and tibiofemoral kinematics independently; and (3) Restoration of native condylar curvature, to improve ligament balancing, mid-flexion stability and kinematics \cite{Saffarini2023,Sappey-Marinier2020}.
 Although there is still no consensus on the advantages of custom implants compared to OTS implants in terms of satisfaction and pain scores \cite{Victor2021,Wendelspiess2022,BeitNer2021}, custom TKA demonstrated significant benefits regarding over- and under- sizing, local tendon impingement, improved kinematics, lower complication rate, and facilitation of restoration of constitutional coronal alignment \cite{Victor2021}.
 However, replicating the patient anatomy is not sufficient to ensure the implant stability and patient satisfaction, as the cruciate ligaments are removed during the surgery and can no longer stabilise the joint.
-Combining custom TKA with ‘personalised alignment’ is expected to improve patient-reported outcome measures compared to OTS TKA \cite{Gousopoulos2023} and represents one of the current biggest challenges to perform personalised TKA \cite{Victor2021}.
+Combining custom TKA with latest prosthetic concepts and ‘personalised alignment’ is expected to improve patient-reported outcome measures compared to OTS TKA \cite{Gousopoulos2023} and represents one of the current biggest challenges to perform personalised TKA \cite{Victor2021}.